heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/Shortest path/Dijkstra's algorithm.md

 As $P(k)$ is assumed to be true:
 $$\forall x \in [1,k], D(n_1,n_x)=realD(n_1,n_x)$$

-If number of edges in diameter of $G$  is less than $k$ or if $n_{1}$ not one of the endpoints of the diameter; the longest possible 'shortest path' consists of less than $k$ edges.
+If number of edges in diameter of $G$  is less than $k$ or if $n_{1}$ not one of the endpoints for any diameter; the longest possible 'shortest path' consists of less than $k$ edges.
 Then the shortest distances would have already been found, and would not be affected by further calculations.

 Thus $P(k+1)$ is True given above condition.